 Coolest First-Class Amenities in Flight

 “There was something special about the bags,” says the U.K.-based luxury-travel blogger.
 “They were quite exclusive but, more than anything, very usable.
 To this day, you see quite a few on security queues—and people smile at each other.”
+Check out the World's Best Airlines

 Even for travelers who embrace all manner of egalitarianism on the ground, it’s hard to argue with the VIP treatment you get while riding in business or first class on long-haul flights.
 Of course, there’s the legroom and the increasing number of flatbed seats.
 But for some passengers, the little creature comforts that many airlines offer—like a set of cozy loungewear, or a live orchid blooming over your seat—elevate the front-of-plane experience.
 “Although it’s not the main reason why I select which premium class I fly to a particular destination,” admits Brian Kelly, founder of frequent-flyer site ThePointsGuy, “a great amenity kit can definitely make a difference to the in-flight experience.”